The Early Years

 Throughout their time in the Early Years, the children develop a sense of belonging to our school community and we believe community involvement and parent partnership are key to children’s education.
 We champion equality and believe every child can make progress.
 We recognise that all children are unique, and we celebrate differences within our school community.
 This is achieved through a curriculum that activates children’s natural desire to learn, following their interests and own curiosities.
 We encourage children to show courage and be aspirational in all that they do.

 At Lakeside we know the development of oracy skills is key not only in academic achievement, but a child’s social, emotional, and interpersonal skills.
 We aim for all children to develop a wide vocabulary, to clearly articulate and communicate their needs, wants and ideas.
 To be able to activate their inquisitive nature and ask questions.
 At Lakeside we aim for children to acquire the skills and experiences to prepare them for life in an everchanging world.
+Ensuring they receive high quality and consistency in teaching and learning so that all children make progress.

 All children are recognised as individuals and treated according to their needs.
 We understand that children learn in a holistic way, and we orchestrate the environment to facilitate a community of enquiry.
 Children are given ample opportunities to act in an autonomous way and encouraged to take a lead in their own learning.
 However, we know that children need adult instruction to learn new things we ensure that there is a healthy balance.
 We trust in children’s judgements and actively tune into their passions and interests using them as a vehicle for learning.